bilal-chughtai/cuplc_site/_pages/merchandise.md

 [Saxon kit page](https://saxonclothing.com/collections/cambridge-university-powerlifting-club){: .btn .btn--primary .btn--large}

+The password for the Saxon site is `SAXON`

 [Canterbury kit page](https://www.cambridge-university-sports.co.uk/Catalogue/Sports-Clubs){: .btn .btn--primary .btn--large}

 The password for the Canterbury site is `cambridgeuni`